 Immediate family members who are Canadian citizens or permanent residents carry significant weight.

-📊 Need a personalized analysis?
+📊 Need a detailed analysis?

-Get Admissibility Report → $49.99Frequently Asked Questions
+Get Admissibility Breakdown → $49.99Frequently Asked Questions

 How long are you barred from Canada after deportation?+

 A deportation order permanently bars you from returning to Canada without an Authorization to Return to Canada (ARC).
-There is no automatic time period after which the bar lifts — you must apply for and receive an ARC every time you wish to enter Canada if you are subject to a deportation order.
+There is no automatic time period after which the bar lifts, you must apply for and receive an ARC every time you wish to enter Canada if you are subject to a deportation order.

 How long does an exclusion order bar you from Canada?+